RETENTION & PERSISTENCE RATES

 The College Scorecard is an online tool, created by the United States government, for consumers to compare the cost and value of higher education institutions in the United States.
 It displays data in five areas: cost, graduation rate, employment rate, average amount borrowed and loan default rate.

 The First Destination Survey is conducted every fall and spring semester among undergraduate seniors who are about to graduate from SDSU.
 The survey focuses on seniors’ post-collegiate plans and outcomes, including plans for employment, volunteer or service programs and continuing education, as well as employment prospects, salaries and benefits.

 SENIOR EXIT SURVEY

-Methods: Almost all graduating seniors who completed the graduation application participated in the Senior Exit Survey (98% response rate).
-The survey instrument consists of 50 questions, in closed-ended response format.
+Methods: Most graduating seniors who complete the graduation application also participate in the Senior Exit Survey.
+The survey instrument consists of 50 questions in closed-ended response format.